+At the emergency facility or hospital, you’ll quickly get drugs to prevent further blood clotting in the heart and ease the strain on the heart.
 Drug therapy aims to break up or prevent blood clots, stop platelets from collecting and sticking to the plaque, stabilize the plaque, and prevent more ischemia.

-Take these medications as soon as possible (within 1 or 2 hours from the start of your heart attack, if possible) to limit heart damage.
+You should get these medications as soon as possible (within 1 or 2 hours from the start of your heart attack, if possible) to limit heart damage.

 Drugs used during a heart attack may include: